 water used in the demo.
 The outer plates provide some measure of shielding

 from external influences.
-Plates gave a capacitance of approx 200pF when
+Plates have a capacitance of approx 200pF when

 Calculated capacitance was 427pF with the plates immersed in water

 to 100mm.
-Reduced measured results were likely because one plate
+Reduced measured results were likely because the centre plate

 Schematic: